shishircc/general-ai/SpatialConcept.md

 ## Acceptance Criteria

-The models should be able to answer basic questions then like
+The models should be able to answer basic questions such as
 1. What is the color of thing at pixel x,y ?
 2. Which "thing(s)" does it belong to, which should give list of things that it is connected to hierarchically ?
 3. What's the approximate distance of this pixel from camera ?